Chart Color Schemes

 Population

-Population growth drivers in Concord - Mortlake - Cabarita are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Concord - Mortlake - Cabarita are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilised NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations were applied to all areas for years 2032 to 2041.
-Based on projected demographic shifts, a population increase just below the median of national areas was expected.
-The area was projected to increase by 1,186 persons to 2041 based on the latest population numbers, with an increase of 4.9% in total over the 17 years.
+For areas not covered by this data, NSW State Government's SA2 level projections from 2022 with a base year of 2021 are used.
+Growth rates by age group are applied to all areas for years 2032 to 2041.
+Based on projected demographic shifts, the area is expected to increase by 1,186 persons to 2041, reflecting an overall increase of 4.9% over the 17-year period.

 Frequently Asked Questions - Population